ersanchez/instructional-design/questioning/outline.md

 ## Benefits of Wait Times

+Studies have shown that using wait times leads to:

+* more responses
+* better responses
+* better comprehension
+* a slower class pace that may be easier for everyone to follow
+* learners listening more closely to each other
+* more time for learners to think
+* less failed answers
+* more time to apply logic
+* weaker students interacting more

 # Implementing Wait Times

 Here is an example flow of a question and answer sequence: